csgodwin/Bidirectional-Translation-model/README.md

 # Translation-model
-Bidirectional GRU model for translation.
-Can use any training data (language needed)
+Bidirectional GRU model for translation, can use any language (training data).